AdoptOpenJDK/openjdk-api-v3/CONTRIBUTING.md

 ### AdoptOpenJDK

-For AdoptOpenJDK, this API deploys to Red Hat OpenShift and is front ended by [Cloudflare](https://www.cloudflare.com) as a CDN
+For AdoptOpenJDK, this API deploys to Red Hat OpenShift and is front ended by [Cloudflare](https://www.cloudflare.com) as a CDN.

+The `production` branch is synchronised with `master` to perform a release of the latest API changes to the Production OpenShift environment.

+This is done via a pull request that applies all outstanding commits from `master` to `production`.

-The Jenkins [AdoptOpenJDK CI Server](https://ci.adoptopenjdk.net) will automatically deploy Pull Requests to the OpenShift Staging (the `master` branch) or Production (the `production` branch.) environments.
+The Jenkins [AdoptOpenJDK CI Server](https://ci.adoptopenjdk.net) will automatically deploy pull requests to the OpenShift Staging (the `master` branch) or Production (the `production` branch) environments.

 ## Code Architecture and Code